lsst/verify/doc/measurement-dev.rst

                             'metrics.yaml')
    pa1_measurement = PA1Measurement(yaml_path)

-In a measurement class, the `MeasurementBase.metric` attribute must be set with a `Metric` object (this is required by the :class:`~lsst.validate.base.MeasurementBase` abstract base class).
+In a measurement class, the `MeasurementBase.metric` attribute must be set with a `Metric` instance (this is required by the :class:`~lsst.validate.base.MeasurementBase` abstract base class).
 In this example, the `Metric.from_yaml` class method constructs a `Metric` instance for PA1 from the :file:`metrics.yaml` file built into ``validate_drp``.

-Storing a Measurement Quantity
+Storing a measurement quantity
 ==============================

-The purpose of a measurement class is to make a make a measurement; those calculations should occur in a measurement instance's ``__init__`` method.
+The purpose of a measurement class is to make a measurement; those calculations should occur in a measurement instance's ``__init__`` method.
-Any data required for a measurement should be provided through the measurement class's ``__init__`` method.
+Any data required for a measurement should be provided as arguments to the measurement class's ``__init__`` method.

 The measurement result is stored in a `MeasurementBase.quantity` attribute.
 `MeasurementBase.quantity` must be a scalar `astropy.units.Quantity`.
 The units of `MeasurementBase.quantity` must be compatible with the units of the `Metric`.
 If a measurement class is unable to make a measurement, `MeasurementBase.quantity` should be ``None``.

-Registering Measurement Parameters
+Registering measurement parameters
 ==================================

 Often a measurement code is customized with parameters.
-As a means of lightweight provenance, the measurement API provides a way to declare these parameters so that they're persisted to the database using the `MeasurementBase.register_parameter` method:
+As a means of lightweight provenance, the measurement API provides a `MeasurementBase.register_parameter` method to declare these parameters so that they're persisted to the database:

 .. code-block:: python